 FACT:

 Skunks can spray up to 10 feet.
 If you get closer, you may suffer the consequences.
 Worse yet, the smell can be detected up to 1.5 miles away.
-Curious pets are also sometimes the unfortunate victims of spraying skunks.
+Curious pets are often the unfortunate victims of spraying skunks.

 FACT:

 Skunks mostly eat insects, grubs and plants.
-They are omnivores and not very picky.
-So, if the opportunity arises, they are happy to eat whatever is on the menu.
+They are omnivores and not very picky eaters.
+If the opportunity arises, they are happy to eat whatever is on the menu.

 FACT:

-Depending on the circumstance, skunks can be helpful to have around the house.
-They are known to eat bees and wasps which they capture with their front feet.
+Depending on the circumstance, skunks can be helpful to have around your neighbourhood.
+They are known to eat wasps which they capture with their front feet.

 FACT:

 Skunks can’t see very well.
-Unfortunately, they can’t get eyeglasses, so they count on their senses of smell and hearing to navigate and detect threats.
+Unfortunately, they can’t wear eyeglasses, so they count on their senses of smell and hearing to navigate and detect threats.

 FACT:

 Skunks are talented diggers.
 They have very strong front feet and long nails that are perfect for moving earth.
 Unfortunately, this makes them a challenging problem to defend against.
-They can dig under fences.
-If you have a serious problem, you may need to bury a portion of the fence.
+They can easily dig under fences, so if you have a serious problem, you may need to bury a portion of the fence.

 Durham Wildlife Removal: Signs a Skunk Is Going To Spray